Caltech-IPAC/irsa-tutorials/tutorials/firefly/SEDs_in_Firefly.md

   name: python3
 ---

-# Vetting SEDs in Firefly

 +++

 ***

 +++
+# Using Firefly visualization tools in Python to vet SEDs

 ## Learning Goals